tyayers/appsheet-cloud-inspection-demo/README.md

 ### Test

-You can also test with a demo Cloud Run deployment using this URL as API endpoint in AppSheet (API Key can be anything): https://inspectionsvc-ghfontasua-ew.a.run.app
+You can also test with a demo Cloud Run deployment using this URL as the API endpoint in AppSheet (API Key can be anything): https://inspectionsvc-ghfontasua-ew.a.run.app